 [Elaboration: The acceptance and execution of orders from customers for trades that the broker-dealer has not recommended and for which the broker-dealer takes no responsibility as to the appropriateness or suitability of orders accepted or account positions held.]

+Routing arrangements are not mutually exclusive with execution-only services (OEO) and require a separate indicator.
+It is proposed to add new fields RoutingArrangementIndicator(TBD) and ContraRoutingArrangementIndicator(TBD) as follows:

+[Elaboration: An arrangement under which a participant of a marketplace permits a broker to electronically transmit orders containing the identifier of the participant.
+This can be either through the systems of the participant for automatic onward transmission to a marketplace or directly to a marketplace without being electronically transmitted through the systems of the participant.]

+0 = No routing arrangement in place

+1 = Routing arrangement in place

 New Account Types